Jiaogulan (Gynostemma Pentaphyllum) and Cardiovascular Disease (CVD)

 Jiaogulan Prevents Platelet Stickiness and Blood Clots

-Plaques grow over years and slowly blocks blood flow in the arteries.
-What’s worse, cholesterol plaque can suddenly rupture, especially where the person suffers from high blood pressure.
+Plaques grow over the years and slowly block blood flow in the arteries.
+Worse, cholesterol plaque can suddenly rupture, especially when the person suffers from high blood pressure.

-When a plaque inside a coronary artery ruptures, platelets (blood cells whose function is to stop the bleeding) become sticky, develop tentacles and start to roam around in groups (platelet aggregation) and quickly make their way to the damaged area and pile on it until they either partially or completely block the artery.
+When a plaque inside a coronary artery ruptures, platelets (blood cells whose function is to stop the bleeding) become sticky, develop tentacles and start to roam around in groups (platelet aggregation), quickly making their way to the damaged area and pile on it until they either partially or completely block the artery.